unraid/docs/docs/unraid-os/getting-started/set-up-unraid/deploy-and-configure-unraid-os.md

 ## Set a root password

-When you access the WebGUI for the first time, you'll be prompted to create a strong password for the root user.
+When you access the %%WebGUI|web-gui%% for the first time, you'll be prompted to create a strong password for the %%root user|root-user%%.

 Make sure your password is: